 - In a small saucepan, heat the water and sugar over medium-high heat, stirring to dissolve the sugar.
 Once the mixture comes to a boil, remove it from the heat.
 Set aside to cool.

 - If you will be using wooden sticks, set them in warm water to help keep them in place while the pops are setting.

 - Meanwhile, in the order listed, place the buttermilk, coconut milk, honey, lemon juice, and chopped peaches (skin and all!) in a blender.
 Add the cooled sugar syrup mixture and blend on high until very smooth.

 - If using traditional freeze-and-set ice pops molds, like mine pictured right, pour the peach mixture into molds, filling them almost to the top to allow a little room for expansion.
 Remove the sticks from the warm water and place them so they end about 2/3 the way down the mold.

-- Snap the lip into place, then set mold in the coldest part of your freezer.
+- Snap the lip into place, then set the mold in the coldest part of your freezer.
 Allow pops to freeze for 4 to 6 hours before serving.
-If using a instant ice pop maker, follow the manufacturer’s instructions.
+If using an instant ice pop maker, follow the manufacturer’s instructions.

 - Enjoy on your favorite porch, ceiling fans optional.

 Since I first started making my ice pops, instant ice pop makers have become popular.
 I use a standard 2.5 oz. pop mold, which looks like this, but you can use any mold.
 I unearthed my mold to find one of the ice pop holders missing.
 I didn’t let that stop me.
 In this recipe, I outlined how to make pops without a mold.
 Look at the bottom in quick tips #2 for some ideas.